alx741/graphite/doc/visualize.md

 ## Visualizing edged graphs

-When rendering the edge attributes is needed use the `plotUGraphEdged` and `plotDGraphEdged` functions instead.
+When rendering the edge attributes is needed, use the `plotUGraphEdged` and `plotDGraphEdged` functions instead.

 Lets define a directed graph with `Double` edge attributes as the distances